 Tips for new build homes

+Each comes with benefits and drawbacks, though all are fantastic options for new builds where installation is possible.
 The following information will help you consider all key aspects.

 Start the planning stage in good time

 Deciding on the right type of heating system as early as possible when planning your new home is key as it allows you to carry out the necessary construction based on the system you choose.
 For example, if you were to opt for a ground, water or air source heat pump solution, having the foresight of the installation location can be incredibly beneficial.

 For advice and guidance before deciding on your new system, consult an installer in your local area to ensure you choose the right heating system for your home.

 It’s crucial for your new heating system to meet the needs of your family and home size.
 It’s also equally as important to consider your hot water supply and the demand you expect to put on it day-to-day.

 The vast majority of new systems available today are capable of ensuring hot water is available from any tap, at all times, as and when it’s needed.
 With that said, a larger home that will put a lot of pressure upon the system - multiple users consistently - could impact on performance.
 It’s important to consider what you need now along with what you may need in the future, so the ability to upgrade is an important consideration.